Mosab-Shibl/Quizzer/README.md

-# Quizzer – C++ Quiz Management System
+# Quizzer

-**Quizzer** is a complete quiz management system built in C++ that allows users to create, edit, and take multiple-choice quizzes through a text-based interface.
-It uses file handling to store quizzes and implements robust input validation to ensure smooth user interaction.
+Quizzer is a C++ console-based application that allows users to create, manage, and take multiple-choice quizzes.

----

 ## Features

-- Create and save new quizzes
+- Create a new quiz by entering a quiz name, number of questions, and required pass percentage.
-- Input multiple-choice questions with four options and a correct answer
+- Add questions with 4 choices and set the correct answer.
-- Store quiz data in structured text files
+- Take quizzes with real-time feedback (correct/wrong).
-- View and select from existing quizzes
+- View score and percentage after completing a quiz.
-- Start a quiz and receive score feedback
-- Edit quizzes by:
-  - Adding questions
-  - Deleting questions
+- Check whether the user passed or failed based on the required pass percentage.
-  - Renaming existing quizzes
+- Edit existing quizzes (add/delete questions, rename quiz).
-- Delete entire quizzes
+- Delete quizzes completely.
-- Input validation to handle incorrect or unexpected user input
+- Input validation to handle incorrect data types.

----

-## Sample Data
+## Files Used

-This repository includes a `sample` folder with example data files.

-To use the sample data:
+- `Data/Quizzes.txt`: Stores quiz metadata (name, number of questions).
+- `Data/<quiz_name>.txt`: Stores the actual quiz questions and answers.

+## How to Use

-1. Copy the `.txt` files from the `sample` folder
+1. Run the program.
-2. Paste them into the `Data/` directory of your project
-3. Replace the existing `Quizzes.txt` file if prompted

-This allows you to explore the program using pre-defined quizzes.

----

-## Requirements

-- A C++11 or later compatible compiler (e.g., `g++`)
-- A terminal or console to run the compiled application
-- A `Data/` directory in the root of the project to store all quiz files

----
+2. Choose to create a new quiz or show available quizzes.
+3. Follow prompts to input questions, take quizzes, and view results.

-## Notes
+## Author

-- Ensure the `Data` folder exists before running the program
-- All quizzes and questions are stored in plain text for simplicity and portability
-- Quizzes can be renamed through the edit menu without affecting their content
-- It is recommended to back up `Quizzes.txt` before making significant changes or replacing it with sample data
+Mosab Shibl